 Weight and Folded Size

-The Chicco Keyfit Caddy.
-This dedicated frame stroller has limited features, but this keeps the weight near 11 lbs.
-The Baby Trend Universal Snap-N-Go is almost a pound lighter, but the Chicco Keyfit Caddy scored higher than the Trend.
-We don't think it is worth losing a pound for a stroller that didn't perform as well in our tests and sports the strap attachment.
-The downside is the Chicco Keyfit Caddy is 7,628 cubic inches when folded.
-The Britax B-Agile 3 is about 2,000 cubic inches smaller, but heavier with a weight of 17.9 lbs; this is almost 7 lbs heavier than the Chicco Keyfit Caddy.
-A good option that is not too heavy and not too big (much like the story of Goldilocks and the 3 Bears) is the Editors' Choice winner, UPPAbaby Cruz Combo, with the lowest standard stroller weight of 14.3 lbs and a folded size of about 8,000 cubic inches.
-This product will also last for baby's entire strolling years so you may not need to buy another stroller (unless you plan to jog).
+The Chicco Keyfit Caddy is about 7,628 inches when folded, making it relatively small.
+The UPPAbaby Minu Combo is smaller, with a size of 6,610 when folded.
+In comparison, the full-size Britax B-Free Combo is 6,674 cubic inches, weighing 22.6 lbs.
+A good option that is not too heavy and not too big (much like the story of Goldilocks and the 3 Bears) is the UPPAbaby Cruz v2 Combo, with the lowest full-size stroller weight of 15.25 lbs and a folded size of about 7,860 cubic inches.
+This product will also last for the baby's entire strolling years, so theoretically, you may not need to buy another stroller (unless you plan to jog).

 Ease of Use